pocket-id/website/docs/client-examples/wallos.md

 ---
 title: Wallos
-description: Set up Pocket ID authentication for wallos
+description: Set up Pocket ID authentication for Wallos
 ---

-Below URLs are used as placeholders for the paperless-ngx and Pocket ID instances.
+Below URLs are used as placeholders for the [Wallos] and Pocket ID instances.
 Replace them with the actual URLs.
-- wallos.example.com (The url of your wallos instance.)
+- wallos.example.com (The url of your Wallos instance.)
 - pocketid.example.com (The url of your Pocket ID instance.)

 ## Create OIDC Client in Pocket ID